Friday, May 8, 2026

 3. Maintain Good Oral Hygiene

-Come dusk and dawn, flossing and brushing your teeth twice a day can prevent the development of tooth decay and cavities that weaken enamel, making it more prone to chips.
+Come dusk and dawn, flossing and brushing your teeth twice a day can prevent the development of tooth decay and cavities.
+If cost is a concern, you can explore affordable dental cleaning without insurance for better oral care.

 4. Get Regular Dental Checkups